wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/great-year.md

 ---
 title: "Great Year"
-description: "Great Year, also known as a Platonic Year, a period of time of around 25'920 years."
+description: "Great Year, also known as a Platonic Year, a period of time of around 25'920 years, the amount of time a full precessional cycle takes to complete."
-lead: "Also known as a Platonic Year, a period of time of around 25'920 years."
+lead: "Also known as a Platonic Year, a period of time of around 25'920 years, the amount of time a full precessional cycle takes to complete."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00
 draft: false